-Celiac aka Gluten Intolerance and your Thyroid
+Celiac, Gluten Intolerance and your Thyroid

-Let’s start with a definition: Celiac disease (CD), also called Celiac Sprue or Autoimmune Gluten Intolerance, appears to be a genetically inherited disorder which sets off an autoimmune attack in the body.
+Define Celiac in more detail, please: Celiac disease (CD), also called Celiac Sprue or Autoimmune Gluten Intolerance, appears to be a genetically inherited disorder which sets off an autoimmune attack in the body.
 In other words, if you have it, you probably have ancestors or family members with it, too.
 This attack causes atrophy damage in the small intestine, and that, in turn, results in poor absorption of nutrients in the food you eat, which can lead to malnutrition and other maladies.
 Some CD individuals can have less severe symptoms than others, and vice versa.

 What causes CD to show its face: Stress can cause Celiac to reveal itself, and eating certain types of storage protein, aka gluten, can set off the autoimmune response.
 Those glutens are found in wheat, rye, and barley or other related grains.
 Some oats can be problematic, as they can be contaminated with wheat during the processing.
 You’d want the purest form of oats you can find, since purely oats by themselves aren’t a problem.
 The Celiac genetic tendency can also be triggered by oral thrush, vaginal infections and intestinal Candidiasis, all which contain the same protein sequence as wheat gluten.